databubs/Cyclists_2023/README.md

   mutate(start_station_name = if_else(is.na(start_station_name) & rideable_type == "electric_bike", "On Bike Lock", start_station_name),
          end_station_name = if_else(is.na(end_station_name) & rideable_type == "electric_bike", "On Bike Lock", end_station_name))

-# Share Results

-The analysis was conducted in R and includes data cleaning, exploration, and visualization.
-The following questions were addressed in the analysis:

-How many are casuals compared to annual riders?

-What are the most popular routes and destinations for Cyclistic's customers?

-How do the usage patterns differ by time of day, day of the week, and month?